Tennessee Titans vs. Jacksonville Jaguars NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - The Jaguars have been underdogs by 8.5 points or more three times this year and have covered the spread twice.

-- Jacksonville's games this year have gone over the total in just two out of 12 opportunities (16.7%).
+- Jacksonville's games this season have eclipsed the over/under just two times in 12 opportunities (16.7%).

-- In games that Jacksonville churns out more than 354.1 yards, the team is 1-4 against the spread and 1-4 overall.
+- In games that Jacksonville totals over 354.1 yards, the team is 1-4 against the spread and 1-4 overall.

-- The Jaguars have turned the ball over seven more times (21 total) than the Titans have forced a turnover (14) this season.
+- This season the Jaguars have turned the ball over 21 times, seven more than the Titans' takeaways (14).

 Home and road insights

-- This season, in six home games, Tennessee has hit the over twice.
+- In six home games this year, Tennessee has gone over the total twice.

-- Jacksonville is 0-5 overall, with two wins against the spread, away from home.
+- Jacksonville is 0-5 overall, with two wins against the spread, on the road.

-- In five road games this season, Jacksonville has hit the over once.
+- This year, in five road games, Jacksonville has gone over the total once.

 Powered by Data Skrive.